 Note: Naviextras, which providesd official map updates for R700, also providesd a patch, required when connecting the device with their Naviextras Toolbox map update application; installing the patch also updates the ASUS GO application to a 2009 version (at least this is what the ASUS GO “About” menu says); although newer, apparently it retains the same functionalities and limitations of the original ASUS GO version (for example, the smart zoom button at the bottom of the map screen still does not seem to work).

-Installing the newer Nav N Go iGO8 version on ASUS R700 GPS device is described and discussed on many sites.
+Installing the newer Nav N Go iGO8 version on ASUS R700 GPS device is described and discussed on many web sites.

 Note: weird, but it appears that the iGO8 software version cannot be purchased officially and installed legally on ASUS R700 GPS device; according to support representatives as stated on Naviextras forums,